-Working alongside an advisory firm not only gives you professional knowledge to accelerate your sale but provides comprehensive insight that only comes with a wealth of expertise.
-We will help guide you through each stage and structure a deal that meets your future needs.
+Working alongside an M&A advisory firm not only gives you professional knowledge to accelerate your sale but provides comprehensive insight that only comes with a wealth of experience.

 Our goal is to find the optimal buyer for you and your company.
 Because of this we take the time to create buyer lists that are well researched.
 We look for strategic, financial, family offices, off-shore entities, and synergistic buyers that are the best fit for your business and will offer the optimal deal for you.

 Closing a transaction requires detailed negotiations over the details that ultimately affect you, the seller.
 Our deal teams not only are familiar with all the hurdles that can arise during negotiations, their years of experience allow them to overcome them.

 Every client we work with is unique, having personal, financial, and business goals that require the structuring of their deals to match their needs.
-Our deal teams are diligent to first learn and understand the needs of our clients and their businesses.
-We then work hard to negotiate the optimal deal for each; transactions that provide not only the valuation required, but deal structures that protect the client (and the business) over the longer term.
+Our M&A advisors are diligent to first learn and understand the needs of our clients and their businesses.
+We then work hard to negotiate the optimal deal for each; transactions that provide not only the valuation required, but deal structures that protect the client (and their business) over the longer term.

 Quite often our clients have extensive holdings in multiple companies and industries.
 Most of the time they have divestiture needs in order to cash out some holdings and retain others.
 This is especially true of Family Offices that hire us to divest them of specific companies in industries that they no longer have interest in operating.

 A typical due diligence checklist consists of 200-300 detailed questions covering every aspect of your business from sales and marketing to HR, IT, operations, and accounting.
 This is where most deals can fall apart, especially if the documentation is not accurate, and readily available, to provide buyers.
 Prior to entering this critical phase, our deal teams work hard to get the client and his/her team ready for the types of questions that will often arise.

 Exiting a company via an acquisition/merger event is a huge undertaking for most business owners.
-Far too many put off even planning for their eventual exit because the task can be very daunting.
-Our deal teams have decades of collective experience working with business owners through this often emotional, stressful process.
+Far too many put off planning to sell their business because the task can be very daunting.
+Our M&A professionals have decades of collective experience working with business owners through this often emotional, stressful process.
 We work closely with our clients to ensure that the exit plans pursued and deals structured are optimal for them.

 The level of documentation required to close a transaction is daunting unless you have the experience our deal teams have.
 We not only prepare the evaluation of your company (and the Roadmap for Enhancing Value you can use to grow your business) we also create all sales documentation.
 This includes the Offering Memorandum, Confidential Business Profile and Non Disclosure Agreement that we have all potential buyers sign before providing any detailed information on your business.